 - 9.10.1 All requests for variation must be submitted in writing to the Trust at funding@sjctb.co.nz. - 9.10.2 Requests for variation must fully explain the circumstances leading to the request for the variation of funding and the intended use of the funds should the variation be approved. - 9.10.3 Applicants seeking a variation of funding will be advised of their success, or not, directly by the Trust.
-In the event a request is not approved, the funding must be returned to the Trust.
+In the event a request is not approved, the funding must be returned to the Trust. - 9.10.4 An Applicant that does not return unspent funds, or applies such funds to other purposes without the consent of the Trust, may forfeit their opportunity to apply of receive further funding from the Trust for a period at the discretion of Trustees.

-10 CLERGY SCHOLARSHIPS

-10.1 Clergy scholarships are funding from section 7 of the St John's College Trusts Act.
+- 10 CLERGY SCHOLARSHIPS (Ordained and Candidates for Ordination) - 10.1 Clergy scholarships are funding from section 7 of the St John's College Trusts Act.

-- 10.2.1 Applicants for funding from the Scholarship Funds are limited to: - Ordained members of the Church and - Candidates studying for ordination. - 10.2.2 Applications submitted must be for a single applicant.
-Joint applications will not be accepted. - 10.2.3 Applications from Lay members of the Church and for Group Scholarships do not fall under the Scholarship Funds (please refer to section 11 of this Manual).
+- 10.2.1 A flowchart has been produced at section 19 of this Manual to assist Applicant's determine under which category to apply for funding. - 10.2.2 Applicants for funding from the Scholarship Funds are limited to: - Ordained members of the Church and - Persons identified by their Bishop as a Candidates for Ordination. - 10.2.3 Applications submitted must be for a single applicant.
+Joint applications will not be accepted. - 10.2.4 Applications from Lay members of the Church and for Group Scholarships do not fall under the Scholarship Funds (please refer to section 0 of this Manual).